roycornelissen/GMImagePicker.Xamarin/README.md

 //Select the media types you want to show and filter out the rest picker.MediaTypes = new [] { PHAssetMediaType.Image };

+//Switch the sort order of the photos grid picker.GridSortOrder = SortOrder.Descending; // (=newest on top); SortOrder.Ascending (oldest on top) is the default

 //UI color & text customizations picker.PickerBackgroundColor = UIColor.Black;
 picker.PickerTextColor = UIColor.White;